MalkarovPark/IndustrialKit/README.md

 ### Robot <a name="robot">

 The `Robot` class describes an object of the production system that works with the representation of positions in space and is able to move its arm (manipulator) endpoint to them.
-The robot contains in its property an array of positional programs related to the `PositionsProgram` class.
+The robot contains in its property an array of positional programs related to the `PositionProgram` class.

 The positional program contains an array of target positions of type `PositionPoint`.
 Position describes the location (`x`, `y`, `z`), rotation angles in it (`r`, `p`, `w`), type and speed of movement.